-High forest fire in Hesse: Warning levels rise!
+High risk of forest fires in Hesse: warning levels are rising!
 How to protect yourself!

-High forest fire in Hesse: Warning levels rise!
+High risk of forest fires in Hesse: warning levels are rising!
 How to protect yourself!

-Groß-Gerau, Deutschland - What is happening in the forests of Hesse?
-At the moment it is very clear: be careful!
-Today, June 14, 2025, the forest fire hazard index reports a high risk of forest fires in 14 forests in the country.
-The reason: the combination of high temperatures, lack of rainfall and an increased number of visitors in the woods endangers nature and the safety of people. [news.de] (https://www.news.de/lokales/856955856/waldbrandfahr-hessen-aktuell-Waldbrand-Risiko-Hoch-Waldbrandfahren index-4-hute-am-14-2025-erreicht-waldbraende-moeglich/1/) is:
+What's going on in the forests of Hesse?
+Currently the motto is clearly: be careful!
+Today, June 14, 2025, the Forest Fire Danger Index reports a high risk of wildfires in 14 forests in the country.
+The reason: The combination of high temperatures, lack of precipitation and an increased number of visitors to the forests endangers nature and people's safety. [news.de].

 - Enkheimer Wald